MaciejKlepacki/Checking-the-correct-operation-of-access-control/README.md

 ## Example

 1. **Entering the Appropriate IP Address in the Browser:**
-   By default, this is set to `10.0.0.20`, but it can be changed in the Arduino code.
+   By default, this is set to `10.0.0.20`, but it can be changed in the [Sprawdzanie_czytnikow.ino](program_niskopoziomowy/Sprawdzanie_czytnikow.ino) code.
 The following page appears:

 2. **Testing a Reader Labeled 'B' by Presenting Card Number 4:**
    Select `4_B`.
 The mechanism rotates so that card 4 is positioned over reader B. The card is then moved closer to and away from the reader.